devexperts/gwtscript/README.md

 #### Hi there
-This is Java-Translate package, tool for TS -> Java translation.
+This is GWTScript, tool for TS -> Java translation.
 It finds marked interfaces, type declarations and translates them into Java classes.

 #### Development:
 > yarn start:dev